Family Planning Advocacy Guide

 Advocacy Activities Targeting Government Officials & Other Decisionmakers

-Letter to Plateau State Commissioner (Nigeria) The Ecumenical Pharmaceutical Network (EPN) collaborated with Evangelical Church Winning All (ECWA) to co-write a letter to the Plateau State Commissioner in Nigeria.
+Letter to Plateau State Commissioner (Nigeria) The Ecumenical Pharmaceutical Network (EPN) collaborated with Evangelical Church Winning All (ECWA) to co-write a letter to the Plateau State Commissioner in Nigeria in support of family planning.
 The Plateau State churches of ECWA, the Baptist Church, Seventh Day Adventists, and the Assemblies of God co-endorsed this letter advocating for Faith-Based Organizations (FBOs) to be included in:

-- The supply chain of family planning & reproductive health commodities and programs
+- The supply chain of family planning and reproductive health commodities and programs

 - Support supervision and feedback at the health facility level